-When we first visited the Batwa in the spring of 2011, we were shocked to find them living in conditions unfit for farm animals.
+When we first visited the Batwa in the spring of 2011, we were shocked to find them living in conditions unfit for humans.
 Their standard of living was significantly lower than the neighbors living directly around them.
 Our intention, in that first visit, was to begin a goat cooperative to help them improve both nutrition for their children and to help them start up a sustainable business of raising dairy goats.
 We quickly realized, however, that it would be impossible to focus solely on income generating activities without first addressing the pressing issues of safe housing and food security.

 Community Support.
 As Hunter Gatherers the Batwa are new to farming and in need of not only of practical agricultural skills but the support of their new community to adapt to a new and unfamiliar life.
 By partnering locally with African International Christian Ministry, we are best able to engage the community and meet the large scope of needs of the Batwa with respect and dignity.